healthcare professionals | Provider Billing Guidelines

 In the event of an Attending Health Care Practitioner’s absence and there is a covering health care provider, the Attending Health Care Provider bills for the services of the substituting provider under the reciprocal or locum tenens billing instructions.
 The Attending Health Care Provider uses the GV (related service) or GW (not related) modifier in conjunction with the Q5 or Q6 modifier.

-Medicare guidelines require UH to have a written letter of agreement with consulting physicians providing services to hospice patients in order for the physician to be paid by UH.
-If a physician does not have a written letter of agreement with UH, please contact our Director of Finance at 845-634-4974.
-We will be happy to send one to you for your review and execution.
+Medicare guidelines require United Hospice to have a written letter of agreement with consulting physicians providing services to hospice patients in order for them to be paid by UH.
+If you do not have a written letter of agreement with UH, please contact our Director of Finance at 845-634-4974.
+We can send one to you to review and execute.

-Consulting physicians are required to obtain a referral from the UH Medical Director or the Attending Health Care Practitioner to provide services to a hospice patient.
-Any Consulting Physician who is providing services related to the hospice diagnosis as part of the plan of care should submit Medicare charges to UH.
-UH will bill Medicare.
+Consulting physicians are required to obtain a referral from the United Hospice’s Medical Director or the Attending Health Care Practitioner to provide services to a hospice patient.
+Any Consulting Physician who is providing services related to the hospice diagnosis as part of the plan of care should submit Medicare charges to United Hospice.
+United Hospice will bill Medicare.
 The Consulting Physician will be paid by UH at the rate of 100% of Medicare’s approved charges.
 The Consulting Physician is prohibited from billing the patient or any other insurance for a balance.
-The treatment plan and/or written evaluation of the Consulting Physician must be submitted with the bill to UH.
+The treatment plan and/or written evaluation of the Consulting Physician must be submitted with the bill to United Hospice.